-Where to stay in Limerick: This four-star hotel in Limerick is within walking distance of the city’s best pubs, restaurants, theatres and galleries and ideally located for exploring the surrounding areas.
+Where to stay in Limerick: This three-star hotel in Limerick is close to the city’s best pubs, restaurants, theatres and galleries and ideally located for exploring the surrounding areas.
 It also houses a fitness centre, which is free for guests.

-Flying to Limerick: Shannon International Airport, located just 20 minutes from Limerick, has flights to and from North America and several European destinations daily.
+Flying to Limerick: Shannon International Airport, located just a 20-minute drive from Limerick, has flights to and from North America and several European destinations daily.
 Taxis into the city centre cost around €35.

 Getting from Dublin to Limerick by train: The Dublin to Limerick train takes a little over 2.5 hours, with return tickets starting at €40.

 With its breathtaking views of the Shannon river and striking round towers, King John’s Castle deserves its place as one of the top things to see in Limerick city.

 Named after the brother of Richard the Lionheart, visitors here can learn all about the castle’s past in the interactive exhibitions before taking a stroll around the castle courtyard, which features a medieval campaign tent, blacksmith’s forge and a re-enactment of a 17th century castle siege.

 Don’t forget to pack a picnic!

 Admission: Adults €10, kids €5.25, €22 for family tickets